Yandex Cloud

 • backup-priority: Host's backup priority, between 0 and 100.

-• priority: Priority for assigning the host as master if the primary master fails, between 0 and 100.
+• priority: Host priority for promotion to master if the primary master fails, between 0 and 100.

-2. Add a host block to the Managed Service for MySQL® cluster description:
+2. Add the host section to the Managed Service for MySQL® cluster description:

 resource "yandex_mdb_mysql_cluster" "<cluster_name>" {